42-Course/ft_linear_regression/README.md

 ---

-Enjoy using **Linear Regression with Gradient Descent**! 🚀 Let us know if you have any feedback or feature requests.
+Enjoy using **Linear Regression with Gradient Descent**! 🚀 Let me know if you have any feedback or feature requests.